 I don't know how complicated their analysis is but this would be a fascinating machine learning problem if you wanted to really follow it through.
 I'm not sure who would use it though.
 It actually sounds like something you'd want to set up on other people's email clients to shield them from lots of misleading information.
 But that would kind of disrespectful of their ability to come to their own conclusions wouldn't it?

-Sort of sounds like one of those cases of something what is possible looking for a reason.
+Sort of sounds like one of those cases of something that is possible looking for a reason to be done.